Run a Plugin Conflict Test in WordPress

 Errors in WordPress are often caused by plugins conflicting with each other, your theme, or WordPress core.
-If you are having an issue on your site, deactivating all WordPress plugins except SSP can help us determine if the issue is caused from a plugin interfering or there is and issue with your website hosting.
+If you are having an issue on your site, deactivating all WordPress plugins except SSP can help us determine if the issue is caused by a plugin interfering or if there is an issue with your website hosting.

 To get started, first make a backup copy of your site and if you are able, move the site into a staging or local development environment.
 Then walk through these steps:

 - Turn on a default WordPress theme like 2022

 - Visit the plugins page and select all the available plugins except SSP, then select ‘Deactivate’ from the ‘Bulk Actions’ drop down menu.

 - Click on the 'Apply' button to deactivate all selected plugins.

 - When everything is off visit the area of your site where you are experiencing the issue with SSP and verify if the issue is resolved.

 - Reactivate each plugin one by one until you are able to identify the plugin that is causing the issue.

 We notice that most issues are caused by security plugins and/or caching plugins.
 You may have functionality like this also installed in your theme or in the WordPress Must Use Plugins folder (MU Plugins.)
 Be sure to check these areas as part of your test.